Protect Yourself from Rental Scams and Fraud

-Remember: If the person you’re communicating with doesn’t have an email address that matches the company URL, or claims to be a part of a rental company but doesn’t have a business card or name badge, you should call the company and verify their identity.
+Remember: If the person you’re communicating with doesn’t have an email address that matches the company URL or claims to be a part of a rental company but doesn’t have a business card or name badge, you should call the company and verify their identity.

 Victims of rental scams and fraud lose more than just money...

-Not only do people lose thousands of dollars to scammers, they often turn over sensitive personal information like social security numbers, bank account information, and more when they complete fake lease applications.
+Not only do people lose thousands of dollars to scammers, but they also often turn over sensitive personal information like social security numbers, bank account information, and more when they complete fake lease applications.
 Beyond that:

 - Victims move into the home without realizing they’ve dealt with fraudulent parties.
 It can be days before it's clear they've been scammed.